 I’m a self-confessed gluten-free flour geek.

-Anybody who knows me or has been reading this blog for a while will have worked that out.
 It came about when developing my own wholegrain gluten free flour blend.

 In my defence I am a scientist by training.
 However, I could never entertain the idea of working in a laboratory every day of the week with only test tubes and petri dishes to keep me company.